-For private listening, you can plug an 1/8 -inch (3.5-mm) mini-plug earphone or headphones (not supplied), into the $\bigcap$ jack on the top of the scanner.
+For private listening, you can plug an 1/8 -inch (3.5-mm) mini-plug earphone or headphones (not supplied), into the \bigcap jack on the front panel.
 This automatically disconnects the internal speaker.

 Listening Safely

 To protect your hearing, follow these guidelines when you use an earphone or headphones.